Shares in Italian motorway operators hit after bridge collapse

 They were indicated down more than 20 percent.

-Shares in rivals SIAS (SIS.MI) fell 8 percent, ASTM (ATMI.MI) fell 7 percent.
+Shares in rivals SIAS fell 8 percent, ASTM fell 7 percent.
+(Reporting by Valentina Za; Editing by Toby Chopra)